Skip to content

 • The Inspector

-Document metadata, writing statistics, heading outline, and connections like backlinks and references.
+Document metadata, writing statistics, heading outline, and connections like incoming links and references.

 Writing